Second pedestrian struck at strike picket line, both drivers charged

-A person was allegedly hit by a passing vehicle at the site of the CUPE outside workers picket line at the Region of Waterloo International Airport.
+Police say a second person was struck by a vehicle at the site of the Canadian Union of Public Employees (CUPE) outside workers’ picket line at the Region of Waterloo International Airport on Tuesday.

-Waterloo Regional Police say it happened soon after 7:30, Monday night, at Airport Road and Fountain Street North, which is the entrance to the airport.
+The first incident happened just after 7:30 p.m.
+Monday, at Airport Road and Fountain Street North, the entrance to the airport.

 Police said “the pedestrian was part of a planned protest in the area at the time of the incident.
 The driver of the motor vehicle struck the pedestrian as they were proceeding past the protestors.”